 1. Lack of trust

 Trust is the foundation of any healthy relationship.
 When trust is absent, it’s replaced with suspicion and anxiety.
 In a toxic relationship, you may find yourself constantly worrying about your partner’s honesty or feeling like they’re hiding things.
 This can lead to a pervasive sense of insecurity and a fear that you’re being lied to or betrayed.
+These leads to inappropriate behavior that destroye or impaire the relationship such as asking a lot of Q. or doubting your partner action all the time.
 Without trust, a relationship crumbles

 2. Your Partner Destroys Your Self-Esteem